-Compliance with the Data Protection Act
+Compliance with the Data Protection Act (DPA)

-Under the DPA the Council is required to take appropriate technical and organisational measures against the unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data and to ensure an appropriate level of security.
+Under the DPA 1998 the Council is required to take appropriate technical and organisational measures against the unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data and to ensure an appropriate level of security.

-The Information Security Team Leader post, reporting to the Assistant Director (Chief Executives) is the Council's designated Senior Information Risk Officer (SIRO).
+The Information Security Team Leader post, reporting to the Assistant Director (Chief Executive Unit) is the Council's designated Senior Information Risk Officer (SIRO).
 The SIRO has responsibility for managing information risk on behalf of the Chief Executive and Corporate Management Team.
-In
+The Information Security Team Leader has adopted the ICO's reporting template for potential breaches, and is in the process of creating a corporate information security risk register.